jdillard/personal-site/source/_trips/2025-07-01-bugaboos-climbing-trip.md

 We decided to call it and head back down, knowing the chances of being benighted were pretty high given our current speed.

-## Decent
+## Descent

-For the last day we packed up and decided to hit up [Applebee Crack](https://www.mountainproject.com/route/112840439/applebee-crack) on the way out as a little consolation prize.
+For the last day we packed up and decided to hit up [Applebee Crack](https://www.mountainproject.com/route/112840439/applebee-crack) (5.9) on the way out as a little consolation prize.
 It looks burlier than it actually is and was a fun last climb.

 ![Applebee Crack](/assets/images/trips/2025-07-01-bugaboos/applebee-crack.jpg "Applebee Crack"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Finishing up on Applebee Crack before heading back down from camp.</i></small>

 Since we decided to leave early due to the weather window our packs didn't get much lighter.

-We heard there were nearby by hot spring in Radium Springs and decided we would try and get out in time to hit up the hot springs and crash there before driving back.
+We heard there were nearby hot springs in [Radium Springs](https://parks.canada.ca/pn-np/bc/kootenay/sources-radium-springs) and decided we would try and get out in time to hit up the hot springs and crash there before driving back.

 We stopped in Revelstoke on the way back and got some fun chill sport climbing in.